joshuar/go-hass-agent/.github/ISSUE_TEMPLATE/bug_report.md

 3. After you have reproduced the problem, please (compress and) attach the `go-hass-agent.log` file found in the following location:
   - On Linux, in `~/.config/fyne/com.github.joshuar.go-hass-agent/go-hass-app.log`

+*(While I have made efforts to not log sensitive information, please check the log before uploading to GitHub and remove any information you do not want to share).*

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]